Watch Appraisal Guide: Rolex, Patek Philippe, Antique & Vintage Watches

 When you need a watch appraisal

-Watch appraisals serve distinct legal, financial, and personal purposes.
+Watch appraisals serve different legal, financial, and personal purposes.
 Each context has different documentation expectations.

-Insurance coverage or claims: insurers typically require replacement-value appraisals with detailed descriptions, photographs, and current market cost data.
-Update every 3–5 years as luxury watch markets shift.
+Insurance coverage or claims often require replacement-value appraisals with descriptions, photographs, and current market cost support.

 Estate settlement and probate: executors need fair-market-value appraisals for estate tax reporting and equitable distribution among heirs.
 The IRS expects defensible valuations for items above filing thresholds.